Frequently Asked Questions

-Yes, we are often available on evenings and weekends and can come to your house to repair a computer or phone if you’re within 30 minutes from Carshalton.
+We are often available on evenings and weekends and can come to your home if you’re reasonably local to Carshalton.

 If we need to order a part, next day delivery is sometimes available.
 We don’t sell spares ourselves but do have some frequently needed items in store.

 We can also help recover lost data or restore a backup to a new device.